-The future land use data represents areas that are assigned a future land use designation by a county or an incorporated city.
+The future land use data represents areas that are assigned a future land use designation by an unincorporated county or an incorporated city.

 In some counties, the county government provides unified future land use data set.